South Australian Museum: Planned restructure (2024)

 In February 2024, CEO David Gaimster announced a "reimagining" of the museum, with a restructure that would entail abolishing 27 research and collections positions, replacing them with 22 new jobs of lower classification.
-After a public outcry, concern expressed by museum staff and major donors, and the involvement of the Public Service Union, including a protest at Parliament House in Adelaide on April 2024, Premier Peter Malinauskas intervened.
+After a public outcry, concern expressed by museum staff and major donors, and the involvement of the Public Service Union, including a protest at Parliament House in Adelaide in April 2024, Premier Peter Malinauskas intervened.
 In late April he launched a review panel to examine the plan.
 On 28 August 2024, Deputy Opposition leader John Gardner handed a petition to Parliament with over 10,000 signatories with concerns over the restructuring.
 On 19 September 2024 Premier Malinauskas announced that on the basis of the parliamentary review recommendations, the proposed restructure would not go ahead, and a new strategic plan would be developed through collaborative consultative process.
 Kim Cheater resigned as chair, with Robert Saint taking over as presiding officer.
 There would be "no functional or structural changes...to the museum's research and collection priorities and business models".
 The museum was called upon to work with local and regional universities to develop sustainable research and funding models for the museum, and the state government would provide the museum with AU$4.1 million over two years to develop the new strategic plan.